learn-co-students/js-advanced-scope-closures-lab-dc-web-042318/README.md

   percent tip on a fare. `produceTipCalculator(.20)` returns a function that calculates twenty percent tip on a fare.

-- `createDriver` is a function that returns a Driver class.
-The class has reference to a driverId that is incremented each time a new driver is created.
+- `createDriver` is a function that returns a `Driver` class.
+The class has reference to a `driverId` that is incremented each time a new driver is created.
-  The rest of the code base does not have access to driverId.
+  The rest of the code base does not have access to `driverId`.

 The functions should make use of closures to achieve the specified goals.